Cotilda Inapo: Career

 2014 to 2017 she was a regular performer and one of the directors at Comedy Files a comedy unit that performed weekly at Theatre La Bonita in Kampala, Uganda.

 In 2015 she was the host for "Anne Kansiime and Teacher Mpamire live in Malawi" and also the host for "Extreme Comedy" in Kenya.

 In 2015 under her Queens of Comedy platform she took the ladies for the Queens of Comedy Vs Kings of Comedy show that took place in Kigali.

 In 2016, she co founded creative stamp an advertising and talent agency.

 In 2016 to 2017 she was the copywriter, script editor and supervisor for the DSTV campaign that featured Anne Kansiime for a year as their brand ambassador.

 In 2018 she was the co-creator and assistant director for Girl from Mparo - a sitcom by Anne Kansiime.

-2018 to date has seen her broaden her contribution in the arts arena through film, events hosting and comedy tours across the globe.
-From playing "Sarah" in the feature film "Leila" to starring as "Ann" in the currently airing Pearl Magic Series "Damalie", there is no end to this talent.
+Since 2018, she has expanded her work in the arts by making movies, hosting events, and going on comedy tours around the world.
+This person has played the role of "Sarah" in the movie "Leila" as well as "Ann" in the current Pearl Magic series "Damalie."

 She has performed at comedy shows in Zambia, Kenya (Churchill Show), Nigeria (Night Of A Thousand Laughs alongside comedians like Basketmouth in 2012) and Malawi (hosted with Teacher Mpamiire and Anne Kansiime), UK, Botswana, Namibia, South Africa, Rwanda, Tanzania and Zimbabwe.

 In 2024, Cotilda launched My Favourite Stories Podcast, where she sits down with top personalities to share their most memorable stories.
 Her first two episodes featured comedians Daniel Omara and Don Andre.

 In March 2025 the first comedy club in Uganda in which Cotilda serves as one of the directors; Laughing Maraboustork comedy club was launched.

 She was also nominated for the Female Standup Comedian of the year in the 2025 Africa Golden Awards.

-Her social media handle is "CotildaTheComedian" on Instagram, Facebook, TikTok, X and "Cotilda Comedy Africa" on You Tube.
+Her social media handle is "CotildaTheComedian" on Instagram, Facebook, TikTok, X and "Cotilda Comedy Africa" on YouTube.